Common yacht and motorboat claims and how to prevent them

 What are the most frequent boat insurance claims?

-At Bishop Skinner Marine, we have been working closely with the Royal Yachting Association (RYA) since 1987, developing a range of services to meet members’ needs.
-As part of that development, we look closely at the claims we receive to identify any trends, and see where we can help educate sailors on protecting their vessels.
+At Bishop Skinner Marine, we have been working closely with the RYA since 1987, developing a range of services to meet members’ needs.
+As part of that development, we look closely at the claims we receive to identify any trends and see where we can help educate sailors on protecting their vessels.

-The most frequent claims we see, across all vessel types are:
+Here are some of the most frequent claims we see, across all vessel types:

 1. Collisions